nefarius/ViGEm.NET/README.md

 Found a bug and want it fixed?
 Open a detailed issue on the [GitHub issue tracker](../../issues)!

 Have an idea for a new feature?
-Let's have a chat about your request on [Discord](https://discord.vigem.org) or the [community forums](https://forums.vigem.org).
+Let's have a chat about your request on [our support channels](https://vigem.org/Community-Support/).

 ### Questions & Support